Maine Pyar Kiya (2014 film): Production

 The film is a romantic drama with an IT backdrop and released on 20 June 2014.
 The film marks the directorial debut of Pradeep.
 Isha Talwar was cast after the makers liked her performance in Thattathin Marayathu (2012).

 Soundtrack

 The songs were composed by Pradeep Kumar.

-Release
+Reception

 The Times of India gave the film a rating of three out of five stars and stated that "Even though, the reason for the lead-pair’s split is strong enough, the narration lacks depth and the director fails to bring out the emotions".
 Deccan Chronicle gave the film two-and-half out of five stars and wrote that "The story is predictable and does not have many twists and the climax could have been better and a rather unconventional one".
-123Telugu gave the film a rating of two-and-three-quarters out of five and stated that "On the whole, Maine Pyar Kiya has its engaging moments and only picks up during the second half.
-If you can sit through the simple and quite predictable first half, and can tolerate Posani’s crazy histrionics, you can easily give this film a try".
 Webdunia criticized the film's predictability and comedic scenes.